karan1149/karansinghal/content/notes/levels-of-clinical-evaluation.md

 There's still room for more work in level 1, but mainly in two areas:
 - Narrow tasks that remain challenging for today's models, e.g., some multimodal tasks.
-- Broader tasks that are graded automatically using a model-based grader with physician validation (as shown with HealthBench, *"meta evaluation"* is a way to get the benefits of levels 2+ while creating a replicable evaluation).
+- Broader tasks that are graded automatically using a model-based grader with physician validation.
+HealthBench shows how this kind of *“meta-evaluation”* brings the benefits of levels 2+ while remaining replicable.

 Otherwise, unless the goal is to create a replicable evaluation for model developers to use over time, I think we should be doing all of our work beyond level 1.

 {{< image fallback_path="/images/levels/levels_2.png" max_width="100%" >}}

 Level 2 involves human evaluation of model outputs, typically by physician panels.
-This enables much broader evaluation of model performance across many tasks and axes, but also has challenges, including confounding factors like length and formatting in model responses, the cost of physician evaluation, and replication difficulty compared to level 1.
+This enables much broader evaluation of model performance across many tasks and axes, but also has challenges, including confounding factors such as response length and formatting, the cost of physician evaluation, and replication difficulty compared to level 1.
 Level 2 studies are fairly common today.

 {{< image fallback_path="/images/levels/levels_3.png" max_width="100%" >}}

-Level 3 is level 2 but with real-world tasks—often sourced from electronic health record data.
+Level 3 builds on Level 2 by using real‑world tasks, often sourced from electronic health record data.
 Real data often presents unique challenges for performance, safety, and reliability.
 This is as close as you can get to testing models in real use cases without running a real-world study (level 4).
 Level 3 studies are somewhat uncommon but some examples exist.

 {{< image fallback_path="/images/levels/levels_4.png" max_width="100%" >}}